top of page

 1. Viewport Tabs

-• Switch between Wireframe, Shaded, Rendered, and Artistic to evaluate your model.
+13. Switch between Wireframe, Shaded, Rendered, and Artistic to evaluate my model.

-Being fluent with view navigation means you can inspect your model from every angle and maintain precision.
-Rhino’s viewport system is one of the most flexible in the industry — get comfortable with it early.
+Being fluent with view navigation means I can inspect my model from every angle and maintain precision.
+Rhino’s viewport system is one of the most flexible in the industry — getting comfortable with it early is essential.

 Bonus Tips: Using the Gumball and Command Line